openaps/AndroidAPSdocs/docs/EN/SettingUpAaps/Preferences.md

 - Safety limits are set based on the age you select in this setting.
 - If you start hitting these hard limits (like max bolus) it's time to move one step up.
-- It's a bad idea to select higher than real age because it can lead to overdosing by entering the wrong value in insulin dialog (by skipping the decimal dot, for example).
+- It's a bad idea to select higher than real age because it can lead to overdosing by entering the wrong value in the insulin dialog (by skipping the decimal dot, for example).
 - If you want to know the actual numbers for these hard-coded safety limits, scroll to the algorithm feature you are using on [this page](../DailyLifeWithAaps/KeyAapsFeatures.md).

 ### Max allowed bolus

-- Defines maximum amount of bolus insulin, in insulin units, that **AAPS** is allowed to deliver at once.
+- Defines the maximum amount of bolus insulin, in insulin units, that **AAPS** is allowed to deliver at once.
 - This setting exists as a safety limit to prevent the delivery of a massive bolus due to accidental input or user error.
 - It is recommended to set this to a sensible amount that corresponds roughly to the maximum amount of bolus insulin that you are ever likely to need for a meal or correction dose.
 - This restriction is also applied to the results of the bolus calculator.